 Due to the different levels of dog aggression in the breed, SEPR has a few adoption restrictions.
 Please remember that we have these restrictions in order to give our dogs and their adoptive families the best shot possible at a peaceful, happy, long life together!

 *SEPR does not encourage same-sex placements.
 Two (or more) dogs of the same sex are more likely to end up in tussles, and we want to avoid that from the get go!
-SEPR asks that the following guidelines be kept in your home: Do not leave dogs together unsupervised.
+SEPR also asks that the following guidelines be kept in your home: Do not leave dogs together unsupervised.
 Watch play time so that it does not become too rough or escalate.
 Be very careful to monitor things that could be triggers for fighting such as toys, bones, and treats.
-This goes for kids and dogs, too, as kids are notoriously bad at heeding a dog's “stop it” signs.
+This goes for kids and dogs, too, as children are notoriously bad at heeding a dog's “stop it” signs.

 *SEPR dogs are not allowed at local dog parks.
-Play dates/Socialization?
+Play dates/socialization?
 SEPR is all for it, but dog parks can be a recipe for disaster with negligent owners often not paying close attention to what their four legged canines are doing.
 Dog parks also can be a breeding ground for disease as there is no way to ensure other canines are current on vaccinations.

 *SEPR requires all applicants must be 21 years of age.